Gomel: World War II

+During World War II, Gomel was under German occupation from the 19th of August 1941 until the 26th of November 1943.
+The occupiers operated a prison, the Dulag 220 and Dulag 121 transit camps for prisoners of war, and forced labour camps for prisoners of war and civilians, part of whom were Jews.

-During World War II, Gomel was under Nazi occupation from 19 August 1941 until 26 November 1943.
-The city was taken by Rokossovsky's Belorussian Front during the Gomel-Rechitsa Offensive.
-Eighty percent of the city was destroyed.
-The population of Gomel had dropped dramatically.
-According to the data of the registry, the population of Gomel numbered less than 15,000 inhabitants, compared to 144,000 in 1940.
+The city was taken by Rokossovsky's Belorussian Front during the Gomel–Rechitsa Offensive.
+Eighty percent of the city had been destroyed, and the population of Gomel had dropped dramatically.
+According to the data of the registry, it numbered less than 15,000 inhabitants, compared to 144,000 in 1940.

 Post-war period

-After the war, restoration of Gomel began promptly.
-The majority of pre-revolutionary buildings were lost.
-City streets were considerably expanded, and buildings in Stalinist style were erected.
-In 1950, almost all of the pre-war enterprises resumed their work.
+After the war, the restoration of Gomel began promptly.
+The majority of pre-revolutionary buildings had been lost.
+City streets were considerably expanded, and buildings in a Stalinist style were erected.
+By 1950, almost all of the pre-war enterprises had resumed their work.

 Chernobyl disaster

 As a result of the disaster at the Chernobyl Nuclear Power Plant on 26 April 1986, Gomel suffered radioactive contamination.
-At the beginning of the 21st century, a scientific centre and practice for radiation medicine and human ecology was built in Gomel to overcome and study the consequences of the catastrophe at Chernobyl.
+At the beginning of the 21st century, a research centre for radiation medicine and human ecology was built in Gomel to overcome and study the consequences of the catastrophe at Chernobyl.

 The development of radiological dose values varies between individual villages in severely contaminated regions, depending on the surroundings and the economic orientation.
-In general, life is possible in these areas today, even in formerly closed-off zones, if appropriate dietary rules are observed.
+In general, living is possible in these areas today, even in formerly closed-off zones, if appropriate dietary rules are observed.

-Establishment of the Republic of Belarus
+Recent history

 On 27 July 1990, the Declaration of State Sovereignty of the Byelorussian Soviet Socialist Republic was drafted.
 Gomel became a city in the independent state of the Republic of Belarus the following year.

-In the first half of the 1990s, Gomel, like the whole of Belarus, was struck by an acute socio-economic crisis: living standards and the volume of industrial production fell sharply, the death rate exceeded the birth rate, and the crime rate increased.
-From 1996 onwards the situation in the country and in Gomel began to stabilize and improve gradually.
+During the Russian invasion of Ukraine, Gomel became an important base for Russian forces.